-Good crappie fishing the week before shut down awhile when the lake rose, but should pick back up this week with the lake falling again.
-For crappie, best luck has been spider rigging jigs and/or minnows 8 – 10 ft deep in 10 – 18 ft of water, mostly on the south side of the main lake.
+Success has been spotty for crappie; some folks have none, a few are getting close to a limit, and most folks are in between.
+Best luck has been slow trolling jigs and/or minnows 8 – 10 ft deep in 11 – 12 ft of water; minnows have been the key to bites.
 Expect to land a few bass, catfish, and white bass, too.
 Some folks have been catching crappie pole fishing the green bushes in similar depths and areas.
-Catfishing has been about the slowest thing going lately; either fish stink baits or nightcrawlers in inflowing water in the river and creeks or fish natural baits on noodles (jugs) or lines in the main lake.
-Largemouths have been biting spinnerbaits or soft plastics on main lake points with bushes or on the channel dropoffs in the backs of creeks; most are less than a couple of pounds, but there’s a lot of them.
+Catfishing has picked up with best luck on trotlines or noodles (jugs) baited with shad or shrimp fished in river and creek channels and the main lake.
+Largemouth bass fishing has been relatively slow; fish spinnerbaits or soft plastics on main lake points with bushes, or on the channel dropoffs in the backs of creeks.
+Most bass are under 2 lbs.
 White bass have been schooling off sandy main lake points where they’ll bite small, shad-imitating lures (jigs, tailspinners, small crankbaits).

-The spillway had one gate open 5.0 ft (1500 cfs) Tuesday.
-Best luck down here should be for catfish (natural baits) or white bass (jigs, small crankbaits) in the faster water.
-Some buffalo have been caught lately, too.
+The spillway had one gate open 5.0 ft (1500 cfs) Monday.
+Few reports down here either.
+Best luck should be for catfish (natural baits) or white bass (jigs, small crankbaits) in the faster water.
 The bad smell in the spillway is hydrogen sulfide (rotten egg gas) that is in solution in deep water where there is no oxygen in the upper lake.
 As deep water is drawn through the dam, the gas comes out of solution in the spillway when the water is re-oxygenated with splashing down the tunnel and rocks.

 Contact the COE office (662)562-6261 for accessible ramps at current water levels.